Motorola MDT →

 Initially Amsterdam Police was also involved,

-but their older MDT-9100-T workstations could not easily be upgraded.
+but their older MDT-9100-T workstations could not easily be upgraded, and

-Other cities hesitated going the same route as Eindhoven, as the new nation-wide
+Other cities hesitated going the same route as Eindhoven, as the announced nation-wide

 C2000 communication system was just around the corner.
 Eventually, Eindhoven